tgstyle/MCT-Immersive-Technology/voxelize_mc/readme.txt

 Current output is pastable to a shapes class (txt file).

-Install python and and the addons needed then enjoy!
+Install python and the addons needed then enjoy!
 	https://www.python.org/downloads/windows/
 	or Python from the MS Store

-Addons (only needed once) (type commands in powershell) -
+Addons (only needed once) (type commands in powershell/bash) -
 	All -
 	pip install numpy